abanu-org/abanu/docs/build.rst

 Building Lonos on Windows
 #########################

-Lonos can be build plattform indepentent.
+Lonos can be build platform independent.
 However, we support primary an unix build environment.
 For Windows Users, we offer a Step by Step guide.